imraaan-dev/DSA210-project/README.md

 ## Project overview:

-The goal with this project is to log a few "sleep improving/inhibiting" habits and analyze their impact on my sleep quality metrics such as: light sleep, deep sleep, REM sleep etc, with the ultimate goal being to maximize the benefits of sleep.
+The goal with this project is to collect data on my sleep as well as log "sleep improving/inhibiting" habits and analyze their impact on my sleep quality metrics such as: light sleep, deep sleep, REM sleep etc, with the ultimate goal being to maximize the benefits of sleep.

 Here is a diagram illustrating the tracked data structure: